Prajwal1975/Linux-Terminal-Modification/README.md

 In modern distro the default is ZSH, if you want to know what shell does your distro has just type the below command

         echo $SHELL

+Step 6: Open the Shell file

+    nano  ~/.zshsrc

+    nano  ~/.bashrc
+  (According to your Terminal Shell)

-Step 6: Now let's modify the shell file
+Step 7: Now let's modify the shell file
   Scroll to the bottom of the file

-    "Make sure you don't mess up anything else in the file, it's always adviced to make a copy of original file before making any changes to the original file."
+   ( "Make sure you don't mess up anything else in the file, it's always adviced to make a copy of original file before making any changes to the original file.")

- Step 7:  Now type
+ And Now type

      nanofetch

 Step 8: If you further want to make changes like adding custom text you can add

     echo